dung321046/PreferenceLearning/README.md

-# PreferenceLearningForSummarization-
-Preference learing focusing on summarization task
+# Preference Learning for Generated Summary